 Dysmetabolic hyperferritinemia (also dysmetabolic hepatosiderosis or insulin resistance–associated iron overload) is commonly misdiagnosed as HH.
 It typically presents with: i) multiple metabolic abnormalities, including increased body mass index, central obesity (Europid man 94cm, women 80cm), high blood pressure, athrogenic hyperlipidemia, noninsulin-dependent diabetes, and hyperuricemia (with sometimes overt clinical gout); ii) increased SF (may exceed 1000 μg/L); iii) normal TS < 45% (may be increased if there is steatohepatitis); iv) mild hepatic iron excess (especially relative to SF levels), usually < 3 x ULN of hepatic iron concentration (on MRI or liver biopsy); v) mixed (i.e., both hepatocyte and macrophage) iron deposition on liver biopsy.
 It may co-exist with HH.

-The iron balancing act: The body normally stores about 4g (2-6g) of iron: found in circulating blood (2.5g), the reticuloendothelial system (1g total with 0.5g in liver), muscle myoglobulin (300mg) and within every cell’s mitochondria.
-The average HH patient accumulates 0.5-1g per year so that by 40 years old in men to 60 years in women symptoms develop when total body iron ranges 15-40g and can exceed 50g.
+The iron balancing act: Iron’s unique ability to carry oxygen and to transfer electrons in oxidation-reduction reactions make this element essential for life.
+The body normally stores about 4g (2-6g) of iron: found in circulating blood (2.5g), the reticuloendothelial system (1g total with 0.5g in liver), muscle myoglobulin (300mg) and within every cell’s mitochondria.
+The average HH patient accumulates 0.5-1g per year so that by 40 years old in men and by 60 years in women symptoms develop when total body iron ranges 15-40g and can exceed 50g.
 In uncomplicated iron deficiency and HH 1ng/mL of ferritin suggests 8-10mg iron.
 However, confidence intervals are wide depending on the study.
-Just as there have been patient with ferritins as low as 1-26, who still have bone marrow haemosiderin (ie. normal iron stores), there have been other patients iron deficient with ferritin 3765 ug/L. Namely ferritin needs expert interpretation as a HH patient with ferritin 1500ng /mL could have a low liver iron concentration (LIC) found on liver biopsy of 3mmol/g if there is necroinflammatory liver disease or a very high liver iron of 30mmol/ g with iron overload.
+Just as there have been patients with ferritins as low as 1-26, who still have bone marrow haemosiderin (ie. normal iron stores), there have been other patients iron deficient with ferritin 3765 ug/L. Namely ferritin needs expert interpretation as a HH patient with ferritin 1500ng /mL could have a low liver iron concentration (LIC) found on liver biopsy of 3mmol/g if there is necroinflammatory liver disease or a very high liver iron of 30mmol/ g with iron overload.

-About 10% of the normal 10 to 20 mg of dietary iron is absorbed each day, and this is sufficient to balance the 1 to 2 mg daily iron losses.
-The range is 5-35% and depends on a number of factors.
+1-2 mg of iron is absorbed each day (about 10% of the normal 10 to 20 mg of dietary iron), and this is sufficient to balance the 1 to 2 mg daily iron losses.
+While the average absorption of dietary iron is 10%, the range is 5-35% and depends on a number of factors.
 The two major sources – organic (heme) iron and inorganic (non-heme) iron – are absorbed with different efficiency.
-Organic (heme) iron derived from animal protein like meat is absorbed 4 times more (at about 15-35%) compared to inorganic (non-heme) iron found in enriched cereals, pasta, beans and dark green leafy vegetables (at about 5-20%).
-The uptake of heme iron by enterocytes is not affected much by consumption of other foods.
+Organic (heme) iron derived from animal protein like meat is absorbed 4 times more efficiently (at about 15-35%) compared to inorganic (non-heme) iron found in enriched cereals, pasta, beans and dark green leafy vegetables (at about 5-20%).
+The duodenal uptake of heme iron by enterocytes is not affected much by consumption of other foods.
 However, absorption of nonheme iron requires solubilising and hydrolysing and is relatively inefficient.
 It can be altered substantially by co-consumption of certain dietary elements.
 Factors that enhance non heme iron absorption include animal protein, fructose, copper, ascorbic acid (vitamin C), citric acid and normal stomach hydrochloric acid.
-Factors that decrease nonheme iron absorption include vegetable protein, phytic or oxalic acid, zinc, calcium, eggs, tea and coffee.
+Factors that decrease nonheme iron absorption include vegetable protein, phytic or oxalic acid, zinc, calcium, eggs, tea and coffee and strong antacids like proton pump inhibitors.

 So iron input minus iron output is balanced at zero with 1-2mg iron losses from GI/skin epithelial cells or menses and 10% absorption of 10-20mg per day dietary iron namely 1-2mg (1g males, 1.5g females).
 There is some variation depending on dietary factors and three times increased absorption occurs if there is iron deficient or HH (5-10mg retained/day).
 For example if there is 3mg extra iron absorbed per day with HH, this can amount to 1g per year and by 30 years thats over 30g of excess iron.
 To get that down to normal 4g of stored iron is going to require some 26g of iron removed.
 This is done via venesection (also call phlebotomy).
 As a pint of blood contains about 250mg of iron, that’s over 100 pints of blood needed to get to 26g.
 If you remove one pint a week, you can see it can take 2 years to back to normal safe iron stores of 2-6g.